Áine Breen – Liwu Jewellery

 Hazel Comyn – Hazel Comyn Designs

-Her tulle skirts pushed her into the media spotlight and, just two years after launching her first bridal collection in 2015, Hazel Comyn is now an award-winning bridal designer.
+Her tulle skirts pushed her into the media spotlight and, just three years after launching her first bridal collection in 2015, Hazel Comyn is now an award-winning bridal designer.

 Jac Keady – Caveman Grub